 Power supply: Mains Electricity

-> Communications: Free Wi-Fi is available throughout.
-A computer for the use of guests and fax facilities are available at reception.
+Communications: Free Wi-Fi is available throughout the guest house.
+A computer and fax facilities are available at reception for use by guests.

-> TV & radio: The rooms are all equipped with televisions with local channels only.
+TV & radio: Each room has a TV with local channels only.

-> Health & safety
+Health & safety

 Medical care: There is a Medi Clinic about a 10 min drive away Acorn House.

 Security measures: There is always a staff member on duty until 11pm.
 After 11pm the front door is locked and guests returning after this time are given a key to let themselves in.
 There isn't a security guard on site but the area is generally patrolled by the police.

 Fire safety: Fire extinguishers are placed strategically around the building.

 Laundry facilities: A laundry service available at an extra charge.
 Prices vary from between R10 and R20 per piece.
 (50p to just over £1).